 Are there other types of small loans?

-Taking out more debt should always be a last-ditch option, even if you only need a small amount.
-Before you borrow to cover an expense, consider alternatives like saving a little bit each month toward the expense or taking on a side job until you can earn the amount you need.
-If you require money immediately, selling something you don’t need to raise the cash could be another option.
+Taking on more debt should be a last-ditch option, even if you only need to borrow a small amount.
+Consider alternatives like saving a little bit each month or taking on a side job until you can earn what you need.
+If it’s an expense that can’t wait, consider selling something to get the cash you need.

 How we picked these loans